Bhoza/alx-system_engineering-devops/0x00-shell_basics/README.md

 11th script is made to change the working directory to the previous one 12th script is mad to list all content working directory ,parent of the working directory and the /boot directory in long format also showing even hidden content
-13th script is made to print out file type for /tmp/iamafile file
+13th script is made to print out file type for /tmp/iamafile file 14th scrit is made to Create a symbolic link to /bin/ls, named __ls__ in the working directory